coderalexis/codigoPostal/README.md

 ```

-if the zip code is not found an http 404 code is returned and an empty json array will be returned
+if the zip code is not found an http 404 code is returned and an empty json array will be returned:
 ```json
 [
 ]